redhat-sap/sap-edge/README.md

    ```

 2. Edit the following fields in the copied file:
-   - `clusterName`: Name of the target cluster
+   - `host`: The full hostname of the SAP EIC endpoint to test.
    - `authSecret`: Authentication secret (example command below for creating the secret)
-   - `ingressIp`: External ingress IP of the cluster
+   - `ingressIP`: External ingress IP of the cluster
+   - `publicDNS`: Whether using public DNS for resolution.
+For external hosts.

    Example to create the auth secret: